alchemyplatform/aa-sdk/site/using-smart-accounts/session-keys/supported-permissions.md

     returns (SpendLimitInfo memory);

 /// @notice Get the gas spend limit for a session key on an account.
+/// Note that this spend limit is measured in wei, not units of gas.
 /// @param account The account to check.
 /// @param sessionKey The session key to check.
 /// @return info A struct with fields describing the state of gas spending limits on this session key.